emad-elsaid/inbox/README.md

 ## Problems

-- if the camera didn't appear on the receiver screen in 15 seconds try refreshing the receiver or both receiver and sender
 - The webRTC offer isn't enough when it's sent for the first time so I have to keep sending new offer every second until the connection is established.
 - the video sometimes doesn't play on the receiver until you interact with the